 Sonatype Nexus 3 installed consumes around 500 MB.
 The bulk of disk space will be held by your deployed and proxied artifacts, as well as any search indexes.
 This is highly installation specific, and will be dependent on the repository formats used, and the number of artifacts stored, the size of your teams and projects, etc. It's best to plan for a lot though, formats like Docker and Maven can use very large amounts of storage (500Gb easily).

 We have some optimization suggestions to use at your discretion.
-We recommend to avoid using NFS for anything other than blob storage in Nexus 3, especially in large installations, as this will impact performance.
+We strongly recommend to avoid using NFS for anything other than blob storage in Nexus 3, especially in large installations, as this can cause severe performance degradation.
 Also consider the noatime option for your Nexus work directory mounts and limit the symbolic links used as this will cause increased overhead whenever Nexus needs to resolve an absolute file path.

 Our general policy is to support the most recent modern browser version for your supported OS at time of Nexus release date.
 This table is updated for the most recent Nexus release.